 The Lord has certainly placed an Apostolic anointing on the life of Bishop Brandon.
 In view of this in August, 2000 Praise Temple made plans to expand again to Dallas, Texas.
 The first official service in Dallas was held December 24, 2000, and every Sunday thereafter.
 Praise Temple is currently organizing three satellite ministries in Ruston, Louisiana; Alexandria, Louisiana, and in the Allendale Community of Shreveport.
 The first bible study in Ruston was held November 24, 2003.
 The Alexandria location held its first bible study November 25, 2003 and the Allendale Community “House of Refuge” opened with a “Holiness in the Hood” worship service November 30, 2003.

-The hand of the Lord has certainly been upon our founder, Bishop Larry L. Brandon, Jr. On June 16, 1995, he was installed as Louisiana’s first Northern District Overseer of the Full Gospel Baptist Church Fellowship by Bishop J. D. Wiley and State Overseer Eugene Harris.
-In January of 1997, he was elevated to State Overseer of the State of Luisiana of the Full Gospel Baptist Church Fellowship.
-Finally, on July 19, 1999, during the International Full Gospel Baptist Church Fellowship Conference, he was elevated to Bishop-Elect for the State of Louisiana.
+The hand of the Lord has certainly been upon our founder, Bishop Larry L. Brandon, Jr. On June 16, 1995, he was installed as Louisiana’s first Northern District Overseer of the Full Gospel Baptist Church Fellowship by Bishop J. Douglas Wiley and State Overseer Eugene Harris.
+In January of 1997, he was elevated to State Overseer of the State of Louisiana of the Full Gospel Baptist Church Fellowship.
+Finally, on July 19, 1999, during the Full Gospel Baptist Church Fellowship International Conference, he was elevated to Bishop-Elect for the State of Louisiana.
 His official consecration was held November 12, 1999, in Little Rock, Arkansas during the Full Gospel Baptist Church Fellowship’s Annual Pastors and Leaders Summit.
-Bishop Brandon is the first Bishop for the State of Louisiana.
-In addition, in May, 2001, he was appointed by Bishop J. Souglas Wiley as the 1st Assistant Regional Bishop.
+Bishop Brandon became the first Bishop for the State of Louisiana.
+In addition, in May, 2001, he was appointed by Bishop J. Douglas Wiley as the 1st Assistant Regional Bishop.
 This elevation set a new standard of excellence in the Temple, this making us know as Praise Temple Full Gospel Baptist Cathedral (The seat of the Bishop).
 In July 2016 Bishop Brandon was appointed by Presiding Bishop Joseph Warren Walker III, as the Third Presiding Bishop of the Full Gospel Baptist Church Fellowship, International.